RuchiB13/causalML/projects/Causal ML Wine Quality/README.md

 * Red_and_White_Wine_Quality.ipynb
 	+ notebook covering a causal analysis focusing on the chemical interactions in wine
 * redWineAlcohol.ipynb
-	+ notebook analyzing the causal effect of alcohol on wine quality
+	+ notebook analyzing t causal effect of alcohol on wine quality

 ## Video